 Key milestones of the 19th century include:

-- 1828: First Steel Bridge (Vienna, Austria) – This innovation proved steel’s superior strength and flexibility compared to cast iron, laying the foundation for modern bridge engineering.
+- 1828: First Steel Bridge (Vienna, Austria) – This innovation proved steel’s superior strength and flexibility compared to cast iron, laying the foundation for modern bridge engineering and demonstrating how refined steel alloys could withstand dynamic loads.

 - 1851: The Crystal Palace (London, UK) – Designed for the Great Exhibition, this glass-and-iron structure revolutionized architectural design.
-It demonstrated the possibilities of prefabricated metal components and large-scale modular construction, influencing future engineering feats.
+It demonstrated the possibilities of prefabricated metal components and large-scale modular construction, influencing future engineering feats and the early concepts of pre-engineered buildings.

-- 1876: The Eiffel Tower (Paris, France) – Standing at 300 meters, built with 7,000 tons of iron, the Eiffel Tower was a turning point in structural engineering, proving that metal could be used for tall, freestanding structures.
+- 1876: The Eiffel Tower (Paris, France) – Standing at 300 meters and built with 7,000 tons of iron, the Eiffel Tower was a turning point in structural engineering, proving that metal could be used for tall, freestanding structures.
+It represented the culmination of iron technology before the steel revolution.

 2. The Birth of Modern Steel Structures (Early 20th Century – Pre-WWII)

 At the dawn of the 20th century, steel had firmly established itself as the foundation of modern construction.
-With advancements in steel production techniques and structural engineering, architects began pushing the limits of building height and complexity.
-This era saw the birth of skyscrapers, as steel frames enabled buildings to soar higher than ever before.
+With significant advancements in steel production techniques and structural engineering, architects began pushing the limits of building height, span, and complexity.
+This period marked the beginning of truly modern steel structures, where strength, efficiency, and design innovation converged.

 - 1909: The Berlin Turbine Factory (Germany)